The EIDL Wave Is Here

 Before filing bankruptcy, some borrowers explore an SBA Offer in Compromise (OIC).
 This allows you to settle the EIDL loan for less than the full amount.
 The SBA evaluates your ability to pay based on income, assets, and expenses.

 OIC approval rates are not publicly reported, and the process can take 6-12 months.
-If your financial situation is dire, bankruptcy may provide faster and more certain relief.
+If your financial situation is dire, bankruptcy may provide faster and more certain relief - particularly Subchapter V reorganization, which was designed for small businesses in exactly this situation.
 Talk to an attorney who handles SBA debt.
 Filing without a lawyer is also an option for simpler cases.

 Explore All Topics